-A pram or a stroller is perhaps one of the most important tools in your parenting arsenal.
-Make the right choice, and a good pram or stroller can survive multiple kids and be an absolute life-saver.
-Make the wrong choice, and you could be sweating up a storm trying to get from A to B. We list the useful features and important safety tips to get you on the road and keep your bub safe.
+A pram or a stroller is perhaps one of the most important tools in your parenting arsenal, so it's important to get your choice right.
+Otherwise, you could be sweating up a storm trying to get from A to B. We list the useful features and important safety tips to get you on the road and keep your baby safe.